open-organization/open-org-leaders-manual/kelchner-survive-industry-40-think-beyond-digital.md

 ## To survive Industry 4.0, leaders should think beyond the digital
 Jen Kelchner

-The [2017 Red Hat Culture Survey](https://www.redhat.com/en/blog/red-hat-releases-2017-open-source-culture-survey-results) found that digital transformation is changing business inside and out.
-Most respondents (91%) agreed that technological developments are altering the way organizations in their industries must operate in order to succeed.
+The 2017 Red Hat Culture Survey found that digital transformation is changing business inside and out.[^2017-culture-survey] Most respondents (91%) agreed that technological developments are altering the way organizations in their industries must operate in order to succeed.

-That's going to require those organizations to take a hard look at the frameworks that guide their work, the values they adhere to, the mission that aligns them, and the operational processes that drive the engine of change—in other words, [their organizational cultures](https://hbr.org/2013/05/what-is-organizational-culture).
-It's clear that (due to the various types of transformation going on) we must address not only operational needs but also *the way we think about doing work itself*.
+That's going to require those organizations to take a hard look at the frameworks that guide their work, the values they adhere to, the mission that aligns them, and the operational processes that drive the engine of change—in other words, their organizational cultures.[^hbr-org-culture] It's clear that (due to the various types of transformation going on) we must address not only operational needs but also *the way we think about doing work itself*.

 Yes, our frameworks—our systems of organizational governance, our standard processes for decision-making, etc.—will need to change, because the rules of engagement have changed.
 But if we've only implemented new processes and frameworks and *still* haven't developed agile people and empowered them with the skills they need to adapt to change, our change efforts will continue to fail.
 Currently, the focus of so many change efforts has been on the *digital aspects* fueling innovation sprints—*without* addressing the key needs to be evaluated in advance of implementation and changes.